NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 For CLI commands that use a configuration, its file path can be specified.
 In this tutorial we use this strategy, because the goal is not to install or update the current NixOS, but to debug a specific configuration.

-On NixOS, you can use the `nixos-generate-config` command to create a configuration file that contains some useful defaults and configuration suggestions [^nixosconf].
+On NixOS, you can use the `nixos-generate-config` command to create a configuration file that contains some useful defaults and configuration suggestions.[^nixosconf]
 You can create a NixOS configuration in your working directory:
 ```shell-session
 nixos-generate-config --dir ./